 Hire Legal Counsel:

 Being proactive and seeking legal advice may help to avoid becoming financially upside-down after a trucking accident.
-If the claims process is moving too slowly or you’re not receiving fair compensation on your own, consider hiring a lawyer experienced in helping owner operators with trucking accidents and claims.
+If the claims process is moving too slowly or you’re not receiving fair compensation on your own, Consider hiring a lawyer experienced in trucking accidents and claims to help protect your business and income.

 Attorneys are trained to calculate losses, negotiate settlements, and review releases.
 Your attorney will advise you on each step so you don’t give up your rights to pursue any portion of your claim.
 It is best to find a trucking attorney who will listen to you, advocate on your behalf, and help negotiate a fair settlement.